 Extremely important.
 You might not want to do this, or have the time for this, and this is which is why using a professional agency can concretely reduce the work load.
 Whether you outsource or do it yourself, it is a vital step in how to find the right person.
 You have to have a good connection with your personal assistant and they, in turn, have to understand you.
 Don’t ignore warning bells, they will get worse with time.
 Like any relationship, personal or business, it needs to be built on mutual trust and respect.
 Trust your gut instincts and be honest with yourself.
 You shouldn’t have to compromise as you’ll end up resenting the situation.

-Are you ready to find a suitable PA, ideally one that can open your world to more exciting culinary experiences?
-We can help!
+Can you see how restaurant reservations are made easy with help from a PA?
+Then find the right PA for you know.
+And we can help!
 We have PAs with all sorts of backgrounds and expertise, and we would be more than happy to give you some advice or guidance.
 Why not drop us a line and we can discuss how to find a personal assistant for you.